You need to file an annual report of interest, dividends, and other income taxable under G.L. c. 62 if you were issued any of the following:

 For detailed information on the Combined Federal/State Filing program, refer to IRS Publication 1220 or contact IRS/IRB customer service at (866) 455-7438, Monday through Friday, 8:30 a.m. to 4:30 p.m.
 Eastern Standard Time.

-Individuals and institutions who issue Forms 1099-INT, 1099-Div, and 1099-MISC have to transmit directly to the Department of Revenue as well as the IRS Combined Federal/State Filing program (CF/SF), regardless of participation status.
+Individuals and institutions who issue Forms 1099-INT, 1099-Div, 1099-MISC, and 1099-K must transmit directly to the Department of Revenue as well as the IRS Combined Federal/State Filing program (CF/SF), regardless of participation status.